-If you’ve been job searching for a long time, and not getting many offers, you might be tempted to lie on your resume.
+If you’ve been job searching for a long time and not getting many offers, you might be tempted to lie on your resume.
 This is always a bad idea.
 There’s never a good reason not to be honest when you’re writing your resume.

 Maybe you won’t get caught, but what if you are?
-Not only is stretching the truth on your CV the wrong thing to do, but it’s likely to come back to bite you.
-In the worst-case scenario, you’ll get caught, immediately during a background check or years down the road, and lose the offer or the job.
+Not only is stretching the truth on your resume the wrong thing to do, but it’s likely to come back to bite you.
+In the worst-case scenario, you’ll get caught, either immediately, during a background check, or years down the road, and you'll lose the offer or the job.
 It’s not unlikely: history is full of cases of successful people whose careers were undone because of a falsified education credential or an invented job title on their resume.

 Get the Facts Straight

-Even if you are honest, it’s important to be clear and accurate about your work history and achievements, and to remember what you’ve put down on your application materials.
-It’s possible to be totally forthright and factually correct, and still make a mistake about your dates of employment or a job title from 10 years ago.
+Even if you are honest, it’s important to be clear and accurate about your work history and achievements and to remember what you’ve put down on your application materials.
+It’s possible to be totally forthright and factually correct and still make a mistake about your dates of employment or a job title from ten years ago.

 If you’re not certain about the details of your employment history, do some digging before you send out your resume and cover letter.
-Verify dates with the Social Security Administration, Internal Revenue Service, and old employers, so that you can be 100 percent sure that you’re presenting the correct information.
-Many employers conduct some sort of employment history verification; you don’t want to look like you’re lying when you’re telling the truth.
+Verify dates with the Social Security Administration, Internal Revenue Service, and old employers so that you can be 100 percent sure that you’re presenting the correct information.
+Many employers conduct some sort of employment history verification; you don’t want to look as though you’re lying when you’re telling the truth.